 Duluth Section Scholarships

 The Duluth Section awards scholarships each spring to Civil Engineering Students.
-Up to two $1500 scholarships will be awarded to a son, daughter or spouse of a Duluth Section Member in Good Standing and/or a ASCE Student Section Member assigned to the Duluth Section.
-Watch for the application form in the newsletter and on the website early in the year.
-Applications are typically due near the end of March and awarded in April.
-As an example of what is has historically been required for the application, last year's application is linked here: 2019 Scholarship Application, however the format is subject to change from year to year.
+Up to three $1500 scholarships will be awarded to a son, daughter or spouse of a Duluth Section Member in Good Standing and/or a ASCE Student Section Member assigned to the Duluth Section.
+Applications are due March 8th.
+2022 Scholarship Application

 2019 Scholarship Recipients: